Climbing Mount Olympus in Greece became a dream of mine after my next-door neighbor mentioned that he had climbed Mount Olympus.

 Facing my biggest fear when climbing Mount Olympus

-I still could’t understand how or why they could be so close to the top and not stand on the very top of Mount Olympus.
+I still couldn’t understand how or why they could be so close to the top and not stand on the very top of Mount Olympus.

 I looked around and gave up pretty much straight away, thinking the Greek Gods would never want me up on top of Mount Olympus anyway.
 Maybe they even sent an envoy to tell me I’m a Malaka.